h8d13/TERCES/README.md

 ./terces version   # Check for remote hash
 ./terces update    # Clones fresh copy to different folder
 ```
-Then re-enroll manually to upgrade.
+Then re-enroll manually to upgrade/migrate.